programmfabrik/coffeescript-ui/README.md

 It's not necessary to build the project before use it, because **public** directory has always the last version.

+# Icons:
+- **gulp svgstore**: Build the icons.svg from all icons included in /scss/icons

 ## Test

 To run the tests: